Pontiac, Illinois: Government

 The Illinois Department of Corrections Pontiac Correctional Center is located in Pontiac.
 Pontiac housed the male death row until 2003.
 Prior to the January 11, 2003, commutation of all death row sentences, male death row inmates were housed in Pontiac, Menard, and Tamms correctional centers.
 Governor Rod Blagojevich threatened to close the prison in 2008.
 After the community protested the closing for many different reasons, the prison closure was averted.

 Media

 The city is served by the newspaper The Daily Leader.
-Local radio stations include WIBL 107.7 ("The Bull") and WJEZ 98.9.
+Local radio stations include WIBL 107.7 ("The Bull"), WJEZ 98.9, and WPOK 93.7.

 Education

 Pontiac Elementary School District 429 operates public elementary and junior high schools.

 Pontiac Township High School District #90 operates Pontiac Township High School.